Environmental and Natural Resource Economics

 Course content

 The MSc in Environmental and Natural Resource Economics is one of three specialist Masters in Economics programmes available at Durham.
-The programme provides the opportunity to fully explore the economic realities of environmental challenges, whilst taking an in-depth look at the crucial issue of the management of its natural resources.
+It offers the chance to explore the economic aspects of key environmental challenges, from climate change to resource management.
+The programme develops skills in analysing and designing strategies for sustainable use of natural resources, preparing graduates for careers in policy, consultancy, and research.

 The programme is delivered by the Department of Economics, renowned internationally for its research and teaching excellence and is one of four departments at Durham University Business School.
 The Business School is one of the an elite group of institutions accredited by all three major business education accrediting bodies: the Association to Advance Collegiate Schools of Business (AACSB), the Association of MBAs (AMBA), and the European Quality Improvement System (EQUIS).